 Step Number 3: Examining for Sharp Objects or Debris in Your Shoe

-You need to remove these items from your shoe in such a way that they don’t cause any more damage or hamper the overall quality of the shoe and also prevents that adhesive from doing its job.
+You need to remove these items from your shoe in such a way.
+They don’t cause any more damage or hamper the overall quality of the shoe and also prevents that adhesive from doing its job.
 Even if after this you see that it doesn’t fix your problem, you should then move to the next step.

 Step Number 4: Applying Adhesive to the Area of Peeling and Letting it Cure Over Time